psalaets/ogs-move-timing/README.md

 Only required when type is `lazy-load`.

 The url where this eleventy site will be served at.
-The bookmarklet code is loaded from this.
+The bookmarklet code is loaded from this location.

 ## Scripts